noob-hackers/kalimux/README.md

 ## WARNING :
 ***This tool is only for educational purpose.
 If you use this tool for other purposes except education we will not be responsible in such cases.***

+## STILL YOU ARE FACING ANY PROBLEM TRY TO UPDATE THESE COMMON DRIVERS:

+First update your repo
+Second update your wireless card driver from http://linuxwireless.sipsolutions.net/en/users/Download/stable/__v210.html

+Third update your graphic card driver from https://www.kali.org/docs/general-use/install-nvidia-drivers-on-kali-linux/

+Thanks still you have any problem you can feel free to ask any help..

+ENJOY YOUR HACKING !!